sandialabs/seat-qgis-plugin/docs/src/tutorials/pacwave/acoustics.rst

 The :ref:`02_inputs` section of the SEAT QGIS plugin allows users to specify the model results directories and the probabilities file.

 ..
 Note::
-   Your paths will differ than the ones shown in the example below.
+   Your paths will differ from the ones shown in the example below.
 If you get an error double check the paths making sure, or make sure that the `.ini` files are pointing to the right path locations.

 .. figure:: ../../media/pacwave_acoustics_inputs_filled_out.webp